DigitaleGesellschaft/jekyll-theme-conference/README.md

 Each room is represented by file in the `_location/` directory (no ending `s`).
 It must begin with valid [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) containing

 - the room's `name`, and
-- optionally `hide: true` if the speaker and its description should not be shown.
+- optionally `hide: true` if the room and its description should not be shown.

 Furthermore, one can edit `location/index.md` to add additional information about the venue's location.